-The Tariff will apply to all major new planning permissions in the Eastern and Western Expansion Areas, the Strategic Reserve areas south of the A421 on the eastern flank of the city, together with the new development areas of Tattenhoe Park and Kingsmead South.
-It does not apply to the Northern Expansion Area as a Section 106 agreement for this site was already in place when the Tariff was being developed.
+27. See Figure 1 above for a map showing the extent of the UDA, Tariff and Framework Agreement Area boundaries.
+The Tariff applies to all major new planning permissions in the UDA including the Eastern and Western Expansion Areas, the Strategic Reserve areas south of the A421 on the eastern flank of the city, together with the new development areas of Tattenhoe Park and Kingsmead South.
+It does not apply to the Northern Expansion Area or Oxley Park as Section 106 agreements for these sites were already in place when the Tariff was being developed.